crlandsc/Housing-Price-Predictions-Using-Machine-Learning/README.md

-# Project 2 - Ames Housing Sale Predictions
+# Housing Price Predictions Using Machine Learning

 ## Problem Statement
 Zillow has recently hired a team of data scientists to improve its methods of home price prediction.
 As a part of this team, we have been tasked with creating a machine learning model aimed at predicting the price of a home in Ames, Iowa at sale based on a publically available dataset.
 The Ames dataset contains information from the Ames Assessor’s Office used in computing assessed values for individual residential properties sold in Ames, IA from 2006 to 2010.